FreeCAD/FreeCAD-documentation/wiki/Report_view.md

 The [Report view](Report_view.md) is a panel that shows text messages from FreeCAD processes and tools.
 It is available in the menu **{{StdMenu|[View](Std_View_Menu.md)** → Panels → Report view}}.

-Certain properties of this panel, like color of the text and whether to display it automatically on warnings or errors, can be configured in the **General → Output window** tab of the [Preferences Editor](Preferences_Editor#Output_window.md).
+Certain properties of this panel, like color of the text and whether to display it automatically on warnings or errors, can be configured in the **General → Report view** tab of the [Preferences Editor](Preferences_Editor#Report_view.md).

  <img alt="" src=images/FreeCAD_Report_view.png  style="width:800px;">